I-League 2019-20: Aser Dipanda strikes as Punjab FC edge Indian Arrows | Goal.com

 The win takes the former champions within a point from current table toppers East Bengal (8) after five games while the Indian youngsters are yet to open their account following their three losses.

-Yan Law preferred to start with Teah Dennis and Raju Yumnam in place of Anwar Ali and Munmun Lugun while Aser Dipanda continued from the bench after the 3-1 win against Chennai City.
+Yan Law preferred to start with Teah Dennis and Raju Yumnam in place of Anwar Ali and Munmun Lugun while Aser Dipanda continued to start from the bench from the 3-1 win against Chennai City.

 For the visitors, Shanmugam Venkatesh rang in the changes for the first time this season as Ajin Tom, RV Hormipam and Lalliansanga Renthlei made way for Harpreet Singh, Hendry Antonay and Suraj Rawat.